This is an archived newsletter. Information featured in it may no longer be pertinent or accurate and some features may be missing.

 2754 Ironwood Lane, Lincoln, CA

 We love to stay in touch with our FieldHaven Alumni.
 We like to think of their Forever Home Families as an extension of our FieldHaven Family.
-Please drop us a line to let us know how your family members are doing.
+Please drop us a line or visit our FieldHaven Alumni Facebook Page to let us know how your family members are doing.

 Here are a couple of letters from some recent adoptions.